bhashini-dibd/ulca/examples/dataset/readme.md

 `params` file should contain the discussed attributes.

 Dataset should have the following mandatory attributes, we will cover each of them individually.
 Please note the mandatory attributes and values assigned to these attributes are _strictly_ enforced.
+- datasetType
 - languages
 - domain
-- collectionMethod
+- collectionSource
 - license
-- submitter
-- contributors
+- submitterInfo

 Following are optional attributes
-- collectionSource
+- version

+### datasetType
+This defines the type of dataset (parallel/monolingual/asr etc).
+The values can be referred in [DatasetType](../../common-schemas.yml#DatasetType)

 ### languages
 It is important to convey what language the dataset is directed toward.
 The structure of `languages` attributes should be followed.
 Same parameter can be used to define a single language or or a language pair.
 Let's look at the following example where the `languages` defines a parallel dataset that typically has a language pair where `sourceLanguage` is `English` and `targetLanguage` is `Bengali`.
 The defined language code are per ISO 639-1 & 639-2 and can be referred in [LanguagePair](../../common-schemas.yml#LanguagePair)